-It incorporates several campus-wide strategies including a new Transport and Movement Strategy, which provides an agreed methodology for assessing the impact of new development and a Framework Section 106 Agreement with potential mitigations that can be drawn down should the 'monitor and manage' approach require them as projects come forward.
+It incorporates several campus-wide strategies including a new Transport and Movement Strategy, which provides an agreed methodology for assessing the impact of new development.
+A legal mechanism will be agreed between relevant parties to commit to potential mitigations that can be drawn down should the 'monitor and manage' approach require them as projects come forward.